BUEC500C1/news-analyzer-primnp/README.md

 # news-analyzer-primnp
 news-analyzer-primnp created by GitHub Classroom

+### 02/20/2021
-Homework 2 Phase 1 are in different modules folder.
+**Homework 2 Phase 1** are in different modules folder.
 Each folder consists of readme, python file, python test file.

 Readme consists of:
   * if entity-base API: